-Matt Rafalow, who works as a social scientist at Google, is a Visiting Scholar at UC-Berkeley’s Center for Science, Technology, Medicine & Society.
-Rafalow is a sociologist.
+Matt Rafalow, who works as a social scientist at Google, is a Senior Researcher at Stanford University's Ethnography Lab, affiliated with the Department of Sociology.
+Rafalow is a Sociologist.
 He earned his PhD from the University of California-Irvine.

-At Google he leads a research program on live streaming experiences.
+At Google he manages a research team studying new experiences on YouTube.
 Before working at Google he was an ethnographer for many years with the Connected Learning Research Network.
 He has also been a researcher at Yahoo!
 Labs and GovLab.
 He strives to conduct research that blends academic inquiry with applied solutions that have a meaningful impact.